Tip 13 - Your Green Holiday Kitchen

 Non-stick cookware is in most American kitchens.
 Is it in yours?

-For safer cooking, we suggest cast iron, stainless steel and oven-safe glass.
+For safer cooking, we suggest cast iron and oven-safe glass.
 Yes, there are many new products on the market, but most companies won't tell you exactly what's in them.
 Even if they're advertised as "green" or "not non-stick," manufacturers do not have to release their safety data to the public.

 If you're in the market for a new cast iron pan, purchase it through Amazon and a portion of your purchase total will go to EWG!